Phil Urich: Heroic Green Goblin

-Phil later forms a superhero self-help group with Mickey Musashi in order to prevent teenagers from becoming superheroes, and to help young former superheroes get over their pasts, attempting to convince them and others that their powers had damaged their lives.
-His intentions are pure, but he accepts funds from a secret benefactor to rescue the Runaways during the "True Believers" story arc.
-The groups vows to only don their uniform one last time and help the Runaways defeat Ultron's clone.
-The team vows not to use their powers again, but Mattie Franklin secretly uncovers a MGH drug ring.
-This leads to Nekra attacking the group during one of their counseling sessions.
-Urich suffers a mental breakdown after watching Chris Powell and Mickey share a celebratory kiss, having apparently convinced himself that he and Mickey had feelings for each other though she only saw him as a friend.
-He attacks Mickey and Chris and steals the Darkhawk amulet from Chris.
-The Loners join together to fight Urich, but he is able to escape with Hollow.
+Urich forms a superhero self-help group with Mickey Musashi in order to prevent teenagers from becoming superheroes, and to help young former superheroes get over their pasts, attempting to convince them and others that their powers had damaged their lives.
+Urich suffers a mental breakdown after watching Chris Powell and Musashi share a celebratory kiss, having apparently convinced himself that he and Musashi had feelings for each other when she only saw him as a friend.